dusty/geocoda/README.txt

 Your google API key is required.
 You may set this in one of two ways.

-1. Set the class variable with Geocoder.key = 'xxxxxx'
+1. Set the class variable with Geocoder::Client.key = 'xxxxxx'
  $ Geocoder.search('My Address') # uses default key

 2. Send the key with your searches